Understanding the Nashville Numbering System

 Hearing Music Using The Nashville Numbering System

 For me, I hear music in terms of the number of each chord, the 5th chord, for example, will always sound like the 5th chord.
-It’s kind of hard to explain, the best way to say it is that I have internalised how each chord sounds.
+It’s kind of hard to explain, the best way to say it is that I have internalized how each chord sounds.

-This is really useful as I can hear songs and play along as I can hear where the chords are moving to (as most songs follow simple and common patterns) and hear which chord it is.
+This is really useful as I can hear songs and play along.
+I can hear where the chords are moving to (as most songs follow simple and common patterns) and hear which chord it is.
 So, all I need is to add the correct key and I’m there!

 Putting It All Together

 So, that’s a quick introduction to the Nashville Numbering System.
 Take some time to understand the basic theory behind it, how it can be notated and why it is powerful.
 Plus, it’s not just for country music.
 You can use the system for all musical styles.

 Have you ever used the Nashville Numbering System?